 2. Learn to Say No

-One of the greatest procrastinators of all time is taking on too many tasks.
-While it is commendable to be ready to help others, saying “yes” all the time can leave you overly exhausted.
-Learn how to manage your time better by saying ‘no’ when it is necessary.
+One of the most prolific people who procrastinate is the one who takes on too many responsibilities.
+While it’s great to be available to assist others but doing “yes” all the time can make you tired and exhausted.
+Learn to better manage your time by saying “no” when you need to.

 3. Utilize Time-Blocking Strategies